Galser/ptfe-demo-validcert/README.md

 Once more, press **[Continue]** button
 - The next screen presents all your settings in one place
     - Check them visually, scroll down to the **Installation Type** section and select **[Demo]**
-    - Scroll to the next section : **SSL/TLS Configuration** - and paste the contents of you SSL Certificate bundle here.
+    - Scroll to the next section: **SSL/TLS Configuration** - and paste the contents of your SSL Certificate bundle here.
-    After that - press **[Save]** button at the bottom of the page to save all you settings.
+    After that - press **[Save]** button at the bottom of the page to save all your settings.
 And you going to be present with the following informational screen :
 ![Settings saved, restart now](screenshots/4_restat_now.png) Press **[Restart Now]**
 - At his moment PTFE will do a full start of all internal services, it can take a couple of minutes, refresh the windows from time to time :